 The morning’s workshops were delivered by experts from leading rights-based organisations, including Alan Miller (Special Envoy, Global Alliance of National Human Rights Institutions and Chair of the First Minister’s Expert Advisory Group on Human Rights Leadership), Andy Sirel, (Associate at JustRight Scotland), Megan Farr, Policy Officer from the Children and Young People’s Commissioner Scotland, and the Scottish Government's Adverse Childhood Experiences team.

-In the afternoon, 40 officials from the Scottish Government and eight Scottish Government Ministers – including the Minister for Childcare and Early Years, Maree Todd MSP – took to their seats to listen to speeches, with an opportunity to grill the young speakers on the topics covered, which included mental health, LGBT+ discrimination, poverty-related attainment gap, and the minimum living wage.
+In the afternoon, five Scottish Ministers, around 30 Scottish Government officials, and three Cabinet Secretaries - including the Minister for Childcare and Early Years, Maree Todd MSP – took to their seats to listen to speeches, with an opportunity to grill the young speakers on the topics covered, which included mental health, LGBT+ discrimination, poverty-related attainment gap, and the minimum living wage.

 Through this co-production and participation, MSYPs will help to hold the Scottish Government to account for their young people’s rights obligations – a key part of the human rights based approach to policy-making.

 Watch SYP's video report from the Young People's Rights Review below.

 To check out the speeches delivered by the participating MSYPs in their respective regions, click on the videos below (written versions of speeches can be viewed by clicking on the MSYPs' names).

 Glasgow and Central Scotland

 National Voluntary Organisations